Patrick Reynolds (activist)

 Patrick Cleveland Reynolds (born December 2, 1948) is an American anti-smoking activist and former actor.

-Born in Miami Beach, Florida, he is the grandson of the tobacco company founder, R. J. Reynolds, and speaks of how he believes his family business has killed millions, including his own father, R. J. Reynolds Jr., and half brother, R. J. Reynolds III.
+Born in Miami Beach, Florida, he is the grandson of the tobacco company founder, R. J. Reynolds, and speaks of how he believes his family business has killed millions, including his father, R. J. Reynolds Jr., and half brother, R. J. Reynolds III.
 He is a frequent speaker on the dangers of smoking, and founded a non-profit organization dedicated to anti-tobacco campaigning.

 Social activism

-In April 1986, Reynolds went with a friend to a meeting with Senator Robert Packwood, where the issue of a proposed cut in tobacco tax was raised.
-Outraged, Reynolds stood up and asked why US tobacco taxes were so low.
+In April 1986, Reynolds went with a friend to a meeting with U.S. Sen. Robert Packwood, where the issue of a proposed cut in tobacco tax was raised.
+Outraged, Reynolds stood up and asked why U.S. tobacco taxes were so low.
 By June 1986, Reynolds had become an anti-smoking activist, appearing in adverts for the American Lung Association and testifying before a congressional subcommittee at the invitation of Packwood, to the dismay of his family.
-He had already sold his tobacco stock in 1979, and tried to get hired by RJR Nabisco Inc. from 1983–85, in an attempt to get the company to divest their tobacco holding.
-Reynolds was himself a smoker for 17 years until he quit in 1985 after over 10 years of trying.
+He had already sold his tobacco stock in 1979, and from 1983 to 1985 tried to get hired by RJR Nabisco Inc. in an attempt to get the company to divest its tobacco holdings.
+Reynolds was a smoker for 17 years until 1985, when he quit after more than 10 years of trying.
 He has appeared on many national television programs.

 In 1989, Reynolds founded The Foundation for a Smokefree America.
 That same year, Reynolds published The Gilded Leaf with Thomas Shachtman, chronicling three generations of his family and its tobacco business, a book he had been working on since 1980.
 The book was re-issued in 2006 (ISBN 0-595-83831-6).
 In 2007 he released an educational video on DVD of a tobacco prevention talk he gave titled The Truth About Tobacco.

-Former Surgeon General, C. Everett Koop M.D., called him "one of the nation's most influential advocates of a smokefree America."
+Former Surgeon General C. Everett Koop M.D., called him "one of the nation's most influential advocates of a smokefree America."
 He continues to speak on tobacco control to adult groups, and also gives motivational prevention talks before high school and elementary school audiences.
 He advised the Greek government on anti-smoking measures in 2009, and in 2011 was seeking sponsorship for a world tour.

-Relative to the friction within his family over his public campaign, he said in 2011 it has eased. "[S]ince 1986, the price of the stock kept going up.
+In 2011, Reynolds said friction with his family had eased. "[S]ince 1986, the price of the stock kept going up.
 And as far as being an embarrassment, I received an award from the World Health Organization; I brought honor to the Reynolds family."